dekoza/mtgpl/KLD.rst

    Whenever Aetherstorm Roc or another creature enters the battlefield under your control, you get {E} (an energy counter).

-   Whenever Aetherstorm Roc attacks, you may pay {E} {E}.
+   Whenever Aetherstorm Roc attacks, you may pay {E}{E}.
 If you do, put a +1/+1 counter on it and tap up to one target creature defending player controls.

 Angel of Invention